-Manzanita Public Charter School is a member of the California State PTSAC.
 The PTSAC is a professional, non-profit volunteer organization committed to the well-being of all children.
 It believes in sharing the responsibility for educating children and includes advocating for the safety and welfare of all children and the opportunity for a quality public education for each child.
 All Manzanita parents are encouraged to join the PTSAC.
 When you join the PTSAC, you receive volunteer hours.
 All Manzanita parents are encouraged to join the PTSAC.
-Please look for the PTSAC membership envelope in your first day packet.
+Please look for the PTSAC membership signup table at Registration Fair.